EASTERN TRAIL:

 Directions:

-To Start from Bug Light Park in South Portland (Northern End); From the junction of Route 77 (Casco Bay Bridge) and Broadway in South Portland follow Broadway east all the way to Breakwater Dr and turn left.
+To Start from Bug Light Park in South Portland [Northern Section/Northern End]; From the junction of Route 77 (Casco Bay Bridge) and Broadway in South Portland follow Broadway east all the way to Breakwater Dr and turn left.
 Turn right on Madison St and follow to Bug Light Park.
+The first parking lot is for the boat launch, continue right to the car parking lot.

-To Start from the Eastern Road parking lot in Scarborough (Central Section); From the junction of Routes 1 & 207 in Scarborough, follow Route 207 south quickly to Eastern Rd.
+To Start from the Eastern Road parking lot in Scarborough [North Central Section/Northern End]; From the junction of Routes 1 & 207 in Scarborough, follow Route 207 south quickly to Eastern Rd.
 Turn right and travel 0.3 miles to the parking lot on your left.

-To Start from Kennebunk Elementary School parking lot in Kennebunk (Southern End); From I-95 take exit 25.
+To Start from Kennebunk Elementary School parking lot in Kennebunk [South Central Section/Southern End]; From I-95 take exit 25.
 Northbound; Turn left on Route 35 and travel 1 mile to the school on your right.
 The trail connector is located at the south end of the parking lot.

 See; EASTERN TRAIL PARKING for more parking locations.

-The Eastern Trail is a proposed 65 mile trail running south from Bug Light Park (where Liberty Ships were constructed during WWII) in South Portland to Kittery, ME.
+The Eastern Trail is a proposed 65 mile trail running Southwest, from Bug Light Park (where Liberty Ships were constructed during WWII) in South Portland to Kittery.
 The trail follows the rail bed of the former Eastern Railroad, which was the first railroad to connect Boston to Portland, operating from 1842 until 1945.
 In 1872 the Eastern Railroad bought out the Portland, Saco & Portsmouth RR.
-Currently, as of July 2020, the trail travels south from South Portland to Kennebunk.
-There are currently two on-road detours along this route.
-In South Portland this section is also referred to as the South Portland Greenbelt Walkway.
+The trail, as of 2025, is comprised of 3 Sections: The Northern Section travels Southwest, from South Portland, with a Gap to the Scarborough section.
+The North Central Section travels Southwest, from Scarborough through Old Orchard Beach to Saco, with a Gap to the Biddeford section.
+The South Central Section travels Southwest, from Biddeford, through Arundel to Kennebunk.
+The 4th Southern Section is still under design and will extend the trail Southwest, to North Berwick.
+See; EASTERN TRAIL CONNECTIVITY STUDY .
 For more information visit; EASTERN TRAIL , GREENBELT WALKWAY & MAINE TRAIL FINDER .

 Northern Section:

-Note; A narrow paved trail travels down along the harbor to a boat ramp and more parking.
+Note; A narrow, paved trail travels Southwest, down along the harbor, to the Bug Light Boat Ramp parking lot.

-Note; Left on-road along Breakwater Dr brings you to the Spring Point Shoreway Trail .
+Note; Left, East, a narrow paved trail along Breakwater Drive brings you to the Spring Point Shoreway Trail .

-A series of cross lights gets you over Broadway to a Map board where the trail continues alongside another cove for Fore River.
-Come to Chestnut St at 2.8 miles and travel left on-road (residential) to the end of Chestnut St where you'll pick up the paved trail again on your right at 3 miles.
+A series of cross lights gets you over Broadway to a Map Board, where the trail continues West, alongside another cove for Fore River.
+Come to Chestnut St at 2.8 miles and travel left, on-road (residential) to the end of Chestnut St, where you'll pick up the paved trail again on your right at 3 miles.
 This is as far as I traveled.
-The trail now follows alongside some RR tracks crossing Broadway again and following a residential corridor briefly before all woodlands at 3.9 miles.
+The trail now travels South, alongside some RR tracks, crossing Broadway again and following a residential corridor briefly before all woodlands at 3.9 miles.
 Pass by some solar panels in an open field before coming to Wainwright Sports Complex.
-Travel past the ball fields to Gary L Maietta Way at 5.4 miles and the current end of the trail.
+Travel around the ball fields to Gary L Maietta Way at 5.4 miles and the current end of the trail.
 Wainwright Sports Complex parking lot here.

-Click here for on-road route around this gap.
+CLICK HERE for an on-road route around this Gap.

 Southern Section: